-We develop a tractable dynamic political equilibrium model to identify the role of inequality and labor market frictions in shaping democratic political responses to macroeconomic shocks over time.
-In our model, the extent of trade protection depends on the underlying distribution of human capital, and hence the distribution of the gains from trade.
-Unanticipated trade or technology shocks that exacerbate underlying inequality will lead to a short-run surge in protectionism: when policy can change faster than workers can adjust, trade policy serves as a country's 'shock absorber.'
+Changes in U.S. Real Income, Working Adults, by Education and for Top 1 Percent trade or technology shocks that exacerbate underlying inequality will lead to a short-run surge in protectionism: when policy can change faster than workers can adjust, trade policy serves as a country's 'shock absorber.'